2020–21 Serbian SuperLiga

 Due to the COVID-19 pandemic in the 2019–20 Serbian SuperLiga season, no club has been relegated to the Serbian First League, and four clubs from the 2019–20 Serbian First League were promoted to the 2020–21 Serbian SuperLiga.

 Teams

-The league consisted of 20 teams: sixteen teams from the 2019–20 Serbian SuperLiga and four new teams from the 2019–20 Serbian First League, Zlatibor Čajetina, Metalac Gornji Milanovac, Bačka Bačka Palanka and Novi Pazar.
+The league consisted of 20 teams: sixteen teams from the 2019–20 Serbian SuperLiga and four new teams from the 2019–20 Serbian First League, Zlatibor Čajetina who are making their debut in top tier, Metalac Gornji Milanovac who are returning after a 3-year absence from top tier, OFK Bačka who are making a immediate return to top tier and Novi Pazar who also are returning to top tier after a 3-year absence.

 Venues

 Personnel, Kits and General sponsor

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Nike is the official ball supplier for Serbian SuperLiga.

 Kelme is the official sponsor of the Referee's Committee of the Football Association of Serbia.